Types of Mattresses (Comparison Guide)

 Queen

-A queen sized mattress will measure 60 inches in width and 80 inches in length.
-This mattress size will be one of the most commonly used mattresses due to the longer length and space for one or two people to sleep atop it.
-This will most often be used with couples or in guest rooms as well as hotels.
+A queen-sized mattress measures 60 inches in width and 80 inches in length.
+This size is one of the most commonly used due to its longer length and space for one or two people to sleep atop it.
+It is most often used by couples or in guest rooms and hotels.

 King

-The kings sized mattress is double the size of a twin, which gives plenty of space for two individuals to share.
-These are also commonly used in hotels, this is so that in case the individuals sharing are not a couple, they do still have some personal space.
+A king-sized mattress measures 76 inches wide by 80 inches long.
+This is one of the largest average types of mattresses, and due to the need for space, it is commonly used in the master bedroom.
+The king-sized mattress is double the size of a twin, which gives plenty of space for two individuals to share.
+These are also commonly used in hotels so that if the individuals sharing are not a couple, they still have some personal space.

 California King